HrudayeshB/GPA_Calculator/README.md

 2. Open the index.html file in your browser to start using the calculator.

 ## Contribution
+Made by Hrudayesh Bhaskara.
 Feel free to fork this project, submit issues, or make pull requests to improve the SGPA Calculator.
 Contributions are welcome!

 ## License
 This project is licensed under the MIT License.

-You can modify the `git clone` URL with your actual repository URL, and feel free to tweak the details as needed.
-Made by Hrudayesh Bhaskara
+See the [LICENSE](./LICENSE) file for details.